Maryland Institute for Technology in the Humanities: Resources

 MITH is the host of the Deena Larsen Collection, a personal collection of early-era personal computers and software.

 Digital Dialogues

 MITH hosts the Digital Dialogues series, which invites prominent scholars from the digital humanities, new media, and information technology fields to give a presentation on their current research.
-Recent talks include Siva Vaidhyanathan Ph.D. on The Googlization of Surveillance (May 3, 2011) and Seth Denbo Ph.D., and Director Neil Fraistat Ph.D., on Diggable Data, Scalable Reading, and New Humanities Scholarship (April 26, 2011).

 Affiliations

 MITH is affiliated with the Dickinson Electronic Archives, Romantic Circles, and Electronic Literature Organization.